aceeric/ociregistry-helm/ociregistry/README.md

 crictl pull docker.io/hello-world:latest
 ```

-Putside of the cluster, tail the logs on the pull-through registry server and you will see the traffic from containerd.
+External to the cluster, tail the logs on the pull-through registry server and you will see the traffic from containerd.
 Example:

 ```
 echo server HEAD:/v2/hello-world/manifests/latest?ns=docker.io status=200 latency=2.664780196s host=n.n.n.n:8080 ip=n.n.n.n